 The effectiveness of class learning and extracurricular clubs is reliant on mutual respect and positive learning attitude.
 The school’s behaviour policy is very clear in terms of respecting the needs of all including children’s right to learn and feel happy and safe at school.

-Temple Ewell CEP School is a faith school with a strongly inclusive ethos.
-We are a recognised Inclusion Centre of Excellence.
+Temple Ewell Church of England Primary School is a faith school with a strongly inclusive ethos.
+We are a recognised Inclusion Flagship school.
 We actively promote diversity and celebrate the individual.
 Collective Worship, Religious Education lessons and learning across the curriculum reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 We take active responsibility in building our children’s acceptance and tolerance, attributes that are central to our values.